MasWag/FalCAuN/README.md

 sudo install falcaun /usr/local/bin
 ```

+### Installation of LTSMin 3.1.0 on macOS with ARM Processors

+FalCAuN works on macOS with ARM Processors, but the set up of LTSMin is a bit tricky because it only support x86\_64.
+One can still run LTSMin using Rosetta and libtool for x86\_64.

+1. Set up Rosetta on the macOS
+2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+3. Install `libtool` for x86_64 with `/usr/local/bin/brew install libtool`

 ### Notes

 - The unit test on `mvn install` is disabled by default because it takes much time.
 If you want, you can run it by `mvn test -DskipTests=false`.
+    - Perhaps you have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=(/usr/libexec/java_home -v 11) mvn test -DskipTests=False`.

 Algorithms for equivalence testing